Different types of contraceptives for preventing pregnancy

 Photo source: Shutterstock

-Pills come in two forms- combined pill (contains progestin and estrogen) and mini pill (contains progestin only).
-With the combined pills, one has to take one daily as instructed, and it also presents with the monthly menstruation, but in the case of the mini-pill, there might not be scheduled menstruation.
+Pills come in two forms: combined pills that contain progestin and estrogen (e.g., Levofem) and mini pills that contain progestin only.
+With the combined pills, one has to take one daily as instructed, and it also presents with monthly menstruation, but in the case of the mini-pill, there might not be scheduled menstruation.

 Patches

-This contraceptive method, according to NHS, should be 99 per cent effective, but with typical use, it is about 90 per cent effective.
-Contraceptive patches can be placed on the buttocks, stomach, upper arm, back etc.
+This contraceptive method, according to the NHS, should be 99 percent effective, but with typical use, it is about 90 percent effective.
+Contraceptive patches can be placed on parts of the body like the buttocks, stomach, upper arm, and back.

 Its user has to wear a patch for 21 days (three weeks) and then remove it for seven days (one week) to enable menstruation to take place.